mozilla-services/heka/docs/source/configuration.rst

 Configuring Restarting Behavior
 ===============================

-Plugins that support being restarted have a set of options that governs how the restart is handled.
+Plugins that support being restarted have a set of options that govern how the restart is handled.
 If preferred, the plugin can be configured to not restart at which point hekad will exit, or it could be restarted only 100 times, or restart attempts can proceed forever.